 The Lower Town

 This little shabby-chic style shop is always crowded, and for a good reason.
 Their ice cream in the best ever, creamy and tasty and made with fresh ingredients only.
-Almond pesto, granny’s cookie, honey & walnut yogurt, Piemonte hazelnut cream, chestnut, stracciatella, ricotta&figs… You feel compelled to come back again and again and try them all.
+Almond pesto, granny’s cookie, honey & walnut yogurt, Piemonte hazelnut cream, chestnut, stracciatella, ricotta&figs. You feel compelled to come back again and again and try them all.
 In winter, their hot chocolate with home-made whipped cream is also super.
-Trust me: La Romana could never be left out in a food guide.

 I love this cozy, little place that offers vegetarian and vegan dishes and sweets.
 Organic coffee, delicious teas, surprising cakes and sugar-free cookies, and a warm, welcoming atmosphere.
 Spelt brioche, Finnish apple cake and muffins are probably my favourites, along with a matcha cake that I was lucky enough to try once.